Obsessive-compulsive Disorder (OCD): An Insight

 A person seeks help for ocd

-• The symptoms cannot be attributed to another medical condition or to the psychological effects of a substance
+• The symptoms cannot be explained by another medical condition or the effects of a substance, and

-• The effects of the condition could not be more accurately explained by another mental disorder.
+• The symptoms cannot be more accurately explained by another mental disorder.

 OCD is treatable.
 Seeking professional support and treatment is crucial to being able to start or resume a life that is not impeded by overwhelming anxiety and distress.

-There are two main types of effective treatment for OCD: psychological treatment and treatment with medication (SANE 2018).
+There are two main types of effective treatment for OCD: psychological treatment and treatment with medication (APA 2024).

 CBT usually involves two kinds of evidence-based techniques: